-A man’s early 20s should be devoted to developing his career.
+A man’s early 20s should be devoted to developing his purpose in life.
 Work your ass off.
 Pull all-nighters.
 Make big moves.
-If you work hard in your 20s and 30s, you can go crazy but still be accepted.

-Isn’t it funny how many anti-career posts that are written by men sound like they were written by women?
+Isn’t it funny that many anti-career posts that are written by men sound like they were written by women?
 A woman says, “I can have dozens of sexual partners in my 20s.
-A tall, rich, devoted man must inseminate my stale eggs in my late-20s to early-30s.”
+A tall, rich, devoted man must inseminate my stale eggs in my 30s.”

 A man says, “I don’t have to go to college and work hard at a career.
 I can ‘find myself’ in my 20s.
 A company had better hire me!”

 Dead at 50, dying at 30.
 Let’s look at the depressing timeline: